If you managed to survive the Great Recession of 2008-2012 relatively unscathed financially, then you might be holding on to a good credit score.

 Pay off Low Balance Cards First

 This tip to pay off your low balance credit cards first comes from self-proclaimed radio and TV financial guru Dave Ramsey, and it is not without controversy.
 Ramsey suggests that by paying off your lowest credit card balances first, and zeroing them out, you will achieve a matter of satisfaction that will continue to spur you on to paring down the rest of your debt.
+I know many people that used Lending Club or another P2P lender to get their rates down and then paid off the new loan.

 Know your Credit History